krakrukra/PocketAdmin/README.md

 ![outside.jpg](extra/pictures/photos/outside.jpg)
 ![inside.jpg](extra/pictures/photos/inside.jpg)

-Here is quick summary of how PocketAdmin is different from USB rubber ducky (and many others):
+Here is quick summary of how PocketAdmin is different from others badusb devices:

 1. Made from inexpensive off-the-shelf parts, with not only open source firmware,
 but hardware design files as well.
 This allows the user to do substantial